wycats/js_module_transpiler/README.md

 ANONYMOUS
   If you use the --anonymous flag with the AMD type, the transpiler will output a module with no name.

+NAME
+  You can supply a name to use as the module name.
+  By default, the transpiler will use the name of the file (without the ending `.js`) as the module name.
+  You may not use this option if your INPUT resolves to multiple files.
 ```

 ### Library